 FastCast works by splitting up the line from start to goal into a ton of tiny pieces.
 These size of these splits is entirely based on velocity and distance.
 Each piece is used for its own individual raycast.
 Better yet, this script runs based on RunService’s Heartbeat event - Each heartbeat will make the next cast in line fire off.
 The result?
 Bullets that move extremely smoothly and consistently.
 The best part is that since I use Heartbeat, the bullet will accommodate for lag.
 In the event of any lag, the cast will move how much it should’ve moved as if there was no lag at all, ensuring that it stays on time and remains consistent to the motion values you specifed.

 How do I use it?

-Luckily for you, I’ve offered both a ready-to-run example script (keep in mind that it’s disabled by default) and full API documentation of my custom objects.
-The example script will visualize the path of a bullet so that you can see what it’s doing.
+Luckily for you, I’ve offered both a ready-to-run example script and full API documentation of my custom objects.
 You can check out the API (How to script with it, much like a Roblox wiki page) here: https://github.com/XanTheDragon/FastCastAPIDocs/wiki